Double b-fibrations and desingularization of the X-ray transform on manifolds with strictly convex boundary: The double -fibration

 where $\langle \nu, f\rangle = \int f \nu$.
 If $\phi$ is a submersion, then $\phi_* \nu$ can be regarded as integration over the fibers of $\phi$, and it is well known in that case that $\phi_*$ maps $C^\infty$ to $C^\infty$.

 We now express $I_0$ and $\adj $ as weighted sequences of pushforwards and pullbacks.
-At first we consider these only in the interiors of their domains of definition, but later will investigate how they affect regularity near the boundaries and corners, which is where the $b$-fibration property will enter.
+At first we consider these only in the interiors of their domains of definition, but later will investigate how they affect regularity near the boundaries and corners \F{(notably in the proof of Theorem \ref{thm:I0starIDX} given in Section \ref{sec:proofbackprojection})}, which is where the $b$-fibration property will enter. \F{In addition, by virtue of \cite[Theorems 3, 5]{Melrose1992}, Lemma \ref{lem:Irewrite} factors $I_0$ and $\adj$ in a way that it becomes obvious that they map conormal spaces to conormal spaces, a necessary ingredient to our main Theorems \ref{thm:Calphamapping} and \ref{thm:I0starIDX}.}

-\begin{Lemma} Let $(M,g)$ be a convex, non-trapping Riemannian manifold with boundary, and define $\hpi = \pi\circ\Upsilon$, $\hF = F\circ\Upsilon$ as above.
+\begin{Lemma} Let $(M,g)$ be a convex, non-trapping Riemannian manifold with boundary, and define $\hpi = \pi\circ\Upsilon$, $\hF = \foot\circ\Upsilon$ as above.
 Then the maps $I_0, \adj $ defined \eqref{eq:forward}-\eqref{eq:adjoint} can be written as follows: